 Day 2: Drive to Chilling.

 3 hours.
 Trek from the road head to Tilat Sumdo.
-2 kms 1 hour.
+2 km 1 hour.

-Chilling, the start of your walk on the frozen Zanskar river is 64 kms away from Leh.
-Drive on the Leh Srinagar highway till Nimu where the Indus and meets the Zansakar.
+Chilling, the start of your walk on the frozen Zanskar river is 64 km away from Leh.
+Drive on the Leh Srinagar highway till Nimu where the Indus meets the Zanskar.
 At Nimu take the road heading left and drive along the Zanskar.
 The road goes up along the Zanksar.
 Spot the frozen sheets of ice or Chadar forming on the river already.

 Day 3: Trek from Tilat Sumdo to Shingra Koma.
 9.5 km, 6 hours

-There can be certain sections where the Chadar has formed only on the real corners of the river and the corner is under a low over hang.
+There can be certain sections where the Chadar has formed only on the real corners of the river and the corner is under a low overhang.
 Do not fear to get down to your fours or even lie down on your tummy and crawl through those sections.
 Shingra Koma is almost 10 km away from Tilat Sumdo.
-The 10 kms can be covered in about 6 to 7 hours.
-Mid way through the trek around noon, find a sunny section where your cook can dish out a quick hot meal of Maggie and tea.
+The 10 km can be covered in about 6 to 7 hours.
+Midway through the trek around noon, find a sunny section where your cook can dish out a quick hot meal of Maggie and tea.
 Packed lunches are ruled out on the Chadar trek because the food will become way too cold by noon to be eaten.
-Hot quick meals on the way is the only way out.
+Hot quick meals on the way are the only way out.
 While on the Chadar, do not be surprised to spot pug marks.
 The big cats roam around pretty freely though they are elusive to the human eyes.
-Shingra Koma is a big camping ground on your right as you walk up stream.
-Its right below a huge stone wall which is straight out of a hollywood movie.
-The Zanskar river takes a beautiful turn right in front of the camp site and sharp peaks rise on the other side of the river.
-Shingra Koma gets its name due to the abundance of a plant called as Shingra.
+Shingra Koma is a big camping ground on your right as you walk upstream.
+It's right below a huge stone wall which is straight out of a Hollywood movie.
+The Zanskar river takes a beautiful turn right in front of the campsite and sharp peaks rise on the other side of the river.
+Shingra Koma gets its name due to the abundance of a plant called Shingra.

 The trek from Shingra Koma to Tibb is a long one.
 It is also one of the most beautiful days of the trek.
 Watch the small waterfalls on the left standing still in the form of icefalls.

-Legend goes that, one year Nerak ran dry and a holy man went to Kailash to pray for water.
-He came back with a pot full of water and 2 fishes.
+The legend goes that, one-year Nerak ran dry and a holy man went to Kailash to pray for water.
+He came back with a pot full of water and 2 fish.
 The condition was that he does not place the pot anywhere.
 On the journey back, it so happened that he placed the pot and this spot and two fishes jumped off creating this massive waterfall.
 The rocks behind seem to have two nostrils.
 One which is full of water and the other dry.
 According to legend, this waterfalls has its source at Kailash in Tibet.

-The lunch point for the day is exactly mid way and under an overhang of rocks.
+The lunch point for the day is exactly the midway and under an overhang of rocks.
 Post lunch, the Zanskar river passes through narrow gorges where the width of the river can be covered by 4 people holding hands.
-The narrow gorge hardly gets any sunlight and so the river is non existent.
+The narrow gorge hardly gets any sunlight and so the river is non-existent.
 Generally, a thick chadar forms end to end here.

 Two more hours of walk through the various hues and forms of Chadar brings you to a large camping area on your right – Tibb.
-To the left again are caves were 8 to 9 people can be comfortably accomodated.
+To the left again are caves where 8 to 9 people can be comfortably accommodated.
 The Tibb campsite also has more dry vegetation around.

 Day 5: Trek from Tibb to Nerak.
 12 km, 7 hours

-A kilometer ahead around a bend under the shade of the gorge lies the famous Nerak waterfall.
+A kilometre ahead around a bend under the shade of the gorge lies the famous Nerak waterfall.
 The Nerak pul or bridge lies just ahead of the waterfall.
-The bridge is an old wooden bridge but can still take wait of 4-5 people at once.
-Its a nice experience walking on the rickety bridge and catching the sight of the waterfall from the top.
+The bridge is an old wooden bridge but can still take a wait of 4-5 people at once.
+It's a nice experience walking on the rickety bridge and catching the sight of the waterfall from the top.

 The trail goes along the Chadar and 20 minutes of walk brings you to Nerak where a small trail takes you up to the Nerak campsite.

-Nerak is notorius for its really cold nights and winds.
+Nerak is notorious for its really cold nights and winds.
 The temperature can dip as low as -25 or lower.
 This is going to be the coldest point of your trek.

-The return path is theoritically a retrace of the route you took the last 3 days but in reality can feel like a totally new one.
+The return path is theoretically a retrace of the route you took the last 3 days but in reality, can feel like a new one.
 The dynamics of the Chadar can make the whole place look and feel different.
-Old Chadar breaks, new ones form where there was none earlier, texture of the Chadar changes and so on.
+Old Chadar breaks, new ones form where there was none earlier, the texture of the Chadar changes and so on.
 Sometimes the Chadar breaks right under your feet and floats away like a raft.
 You have no option but to run on to the safer sheet ahead.
-You see the same broken raft getting stuck somewhere downstream and other icicles clinging on to it to form a whole new Chadar elsewhere.
+You see the same broken raft getting stuck somewhere downstream and other icicles clinging onto it to form a whole new Chadar elsewhere.
 The Chadar trek is an experience.
-Your experience and what you see will be totally different from anyone elses.
+Your experience and what you see will be different from anyone else.